On the Wrong Side of the Law - Causes and Consequences of a Corrupt Judiciary

 February 10, 2013

 Empirical research on the determinants of corruption has made substantial progress over the last decade.
 To date, the consequences of different structures of the legal enforcement institutions have, however, only played a marginal role.
 This contribution deals with both the determinants of corruption in the judiciary and the consequences of judicial organization for corruption at large.
-Regarding the latter, it is shown that the factual independence of the judiciary as well as that of prosecution agencies is correlated with lower levels of corruption.
+Regarding the latter, it is shown that the actual independence of the judiciary as well as that of prosecution agencies is correlated with lower levels of corruption.
 This is also true for a third indicator that measures the degree to which judges are held accountable for their decisions (“judicial accountability”).
-Furthermore, independence and accountability function as complements in preventing corruption – individually judicial accountability can be ineffective, judicial independence alone can even be damaging.
+Furthermore, independence and accountability function as complements in preventing corruption – judicial accountability without independence appears to be ineffective, whereas judicial or prosecutorial independence alone can even have adverse effects.

 Keywords: Corruption, Judiciary, Judicial Independence, Prosecutorial Independence, Judicial Accountability

 JEL Classification: K42, P51working papers series

 Date posted: February 11, 2013 ; Last revised: January 15, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.